sevidmusic/Roady/README.md

    Note: [w3m](https://github.com/acg/w3m) is the browser used in this demo, w3m is awesome, but it is not
          required or related to the Darling Data Management System.

-# Single App Website Example
+# Single App Website Guide

 [Back to top](#darling-data-management-system) | [Single App Website Demo](#single-app-website-demo)